eraybasar/pesdk-docs/_guides/ios/v7/resources/faq.md

 ### PhotoEditorSDK.bundle

 The PhotoEditor SDK needs various images and localization files, which are distributed in the PhotoEditorSDK.bundle folder.
 This adds about 8 MB to your application.
 Images are highly optimized to take up as little space as possible.
-You could remove images that are not needed, but there is a risk you might delete too much.
+You could remove images you deem unnecessary, but there is a risk you might delete too much.

 ### Swift

 Because the Swift ABI is not yet stable, each app that includes Swift bundles a version of the current Swift runtime.
 The PhotoEditor SDK is written in Swift and thus requires said Swift runtime to be included, even if you only use Objective-C in your own code.
-Unfortunately the runtime adds roughly another 10 MB to the App Store size.
+Unfortunately, the runtime adds roughly another 10 MB to the App Store size.
 When the Swift binary interface stabilizes, the Swift runtime will become part of the host OS and this size increase of apps will no longer exist.

 ### Delta Updates

 Since iOS 7, Apple has been using [delta updates on the App Store](https://developer.apple.com/library/ios/qa/qa1779/_index.html) so updates don’t download files in the application bundle that have not changed.
-The PhotoEditor SDK is a dynamic framework, which means our framework will not be downloaded again if your app update does not update the PhotoEditor SDK itself.
+The PhotoEditor SDK is a dynamic framework, which means that our framework will not be downloaded again if your app update does not update the PhotoEditor SDK itself.

 ### Reducing the Size of Your App